RAND Health Advisory Board

 C. Jason Wang, MD, Ph.D.

-Director, Center for Policy, Outcomes, and Prevention, and Professor of Pediatrics and Medicine, Stanford University; Dean, The New School for Leadership in Health Care, Koo Foundation sun Yat-Sen Center, Taipei, Taiwan
+Director, Center for Policy, Outcomes and Prevention, and Professor of Pediatrics and Health Policy, Stanford University; Dean (by courtesy), The New School for Leadership in Healthcare, Koo Foundation Sun Yet-Sen Cancer Center, Taipei, Taiwan

-C. Jason Wang is Director of the Center for Policy, Outcomes, and Prevention, and Associate Professor of Pediatrics and Medicine at Stanford University.
+C. Jason Wang is Director of the Center for Policy, Outcomes, and Prevention, and Professor of Pediatrics, Medicine and Health Policy at Stanford University.
 He also co-chairs the mobile health and other new technologies group at the Center for Population Health Sciences.
-He received his BS from MIT, MD from Harvard Medical School, and PhD from RAND.
+He received his BS from MIT, M.D. from Harvard Medical School, and Ph.D. from RAND.
 After residency at UCSF, he worked in Greater China with McKinsey and Company.
 In 2000, he was recruited to serve as the project manager for Taiwan's Healthcare Reform Taskforce.
 In 2012, he co-founded MedicusTek (now Cognito Health), focusing on predictive patient monitoring and patient safety.
 He was selected as the student speaker for Harvard Medical School's commencement ceremony in 1996, a recipient of the 2011 NIH Director's New Innovator Award, and a speaker for Johns Hopkins Bloomberg School of Public Health 100th Year's Child Health Policy Symposium.
 His recent work on COVID-19 has been published in JAMA, Science, BMJ and featured in 273 media outlets world-wide, including Time, New York Times, WSJ, CNN, BBC, and Al Jazeera.

 Jeffrey A. Weiss